hydraulic-software/conveyor/guidebook/docs/index.md

 [Try an app that uses it](https://downloads.hydraulic.dev/compose-sample/download.html){ .md-button .md-button--primary }

 This app uses the new JetPack Compose Desktop UI toolkit to mock up a slick, Material Design based music app.
 [Try installing it](https://public.hq.hydraulic.software/~mike/compose-music-sample/download.html) and then [get the source and packaging config](https://github.com/hydraulic-software/compose-music-app).
+Or use the `conveyor generate` command to create an out-of-the-box template app.

 ## Get started